-- When evaluating the evidence in the classes ASE, ADV and AGD the evaluator considers whether potential vulnerabilities can already be identified due to the TOE type and/or specified behaviour in such an early stage of the evaluation. - For ADV_IMP a thorough implementation representation review was performed on the TOE.
-During the attack oriented analysis the protection of the TOE was analysed using the knowledge gained from all previous evaluation classes.
-This resulted in the identification of (additional) potential vulnerabilities, the analysis of which was performed according to the attack methods in [JIL-AAPS].
-An important source for assurance in this step was the technical report [HW-ETRfC] of the underlying platform. - All potential vulnerabilities were analysed using the knowledge gained from all evaluation classes and information from the public domain.
-A judgment was made on how to assure that these potential vulnerabilities were not exploitable.
-The potential vulnerabilities were demonstrated to be non-exploitable through penetration testing or were addressed by a guidance update.
+- When evaluating the evidence in the classes ASE, ADV and AGD the evaluator considered whether potential vulnerabilities could already be identified due to the TOE type and/or specified behaviour in such an early stage of the evaluation. - For ADV_IMP a thorough implementation representation review was performed on the TOE focused on the TOE hardware and the IC Dedicated Software.
+During this attack-oriented analysis, the protection of the TOE is analysed using the knowledge gained from all previous evaluation classes.
+This resulted in the identification of (additional) potential vulnerabilities.
+The analysis was performed taking into account the attack methods in [JIL-AM] and applicable attack papers with rating according to [JIL-AAPS]. - All potential vulnerabilities were analysed using the knowledge gained from all evaluation classes and information from the public domain.
+A judgment was made on how to assure that these potential vulnerabilities are not exploitable.
+The potential vulnerabilities were addressed by penetration testing, a guidance update or in other ways that are deemed appropriate.

-The total test effort expended by the evaluators was 5 weeks.
+The total test effort expended by the evaluators was 26 weeks.
 During that test campaign, 40% of the total time was spent on Perturbation attacks and 60% on side-channel testing.